Background pattern

 If you forget to take Escitalopram Viatris

-Do not takea double dose to compensate for the missed doses.If you forget to take a dose and remember before bedtime, take it immediately.
-The next day, continue as usual.
-If you remember during the night, or the next day, leave the missed dose and continue as usual.
+Do not takea double dose to make up for missed doses.
+If you forget to take a dose and remember before bedtime, take it immediately.
+The next day, continue as normal.
+If you remember during the night or the next day, leave the missed dose and continue as usual.

-If you interrupt treatment withEscitalopram Viatris
+If you interrupt treatment with Escitalopram Viatris

-Do not interrupttreatment with escitalopram until your doctor tells you to..When you have completed your treatment course, it is usually recommended that the escitalopram dose be gradually reduced over several weeks..
+Do not interrupttreatment with escitalopram until your doctor tells you to.
+When you have finished your treatment course, it is generally recommended that the dose of escitalopram be gradually reduced over several weeks.

-If you have any doubts about the use of this medication, consult your doctor or pharmacist..
+If you have any doubts about the use of this medication, consult your doctor or pharmacist.

-Like all medicines, this medicine can have side effects, although not everyone will experience them.
+Like all medications, this medication can have side effects, although not everyone will experience them.

 If you experience any of the following symptoms, consult your doctor or go directly to the hospital:

-Rare(may affect up to 1 in 100 people)
+Uncommon(may affect up to 1 in 100 people)

 • Unusual bleeding, including gastrointestinal bleeding.

-Uncommon(may affect up to 1 in 1,000 people)
+Rare(may affect up to 1 in 1,000 people)

-• Swelling of the skin, tongue, lips, or face, or difficulty breathing or swallowing (severe allergic reaction).
+• Swelling of the skin, tongue, lips, or face, or having difficulty breathing or swallowing (severe allergic reaction).

 Frequency not known(cannot be estimated from available data)